Visualizing Tabular Data

 - The data is specified (

 aesfunction creates the aesthetic, a mapping between variables in the data frame and visual elements in the plot.
 Here, the aesthetic maps

 WAGPto the x-axis; a histogram only needs one variable mapped.

 ggplot function by itself only creates the axes, because only the

 aesthetic map has been defined.
 No data are plotted until the addition of a

 geom_* layer, in this example a

-geom_point.
-Layers are literally added, with
+geom_histogram.
+Layers are literally added,

 +, to the object created by the